It's Great to Be Alive (film)

 It's Great to Be Alive (1933) is an American Pre-Code science fiction musical comedy film produced by Fox Film Corporation, is a remake of The Last Man on Earth (1924), and later influenced the novel Mr. Adam (1946) by Pat Frank.

 Plot

-A young aviator, Carlos Martin (played by Raul Roulien), is dumped by his girlfriend (Gloria Stuart), and heads on a solo flight across the Pacific Ocean.
+A young aviator, Carlos Martin, is dumped by his girlfriend, and heads on a solo flight across the Pacific Ocean.
 He has engine trouble and makes an emergency landing on an uninhabited island out in the Pacific.
 Shortly afterward, a pandemic of a new disease called "masculitis" kills every fertile male human on the planet.
 When efforts to cure the disease fail, the human race is doomed.
 Humanity's institutions are all run by women, including the Chicago underworld.
 Carlos escapes the island, and once he returns home and hears the news, it now depends on him to continue the human race.

 Production

 The film was shot during April 1933, with location scenes photographed at the Grand Central Airport in Glendale, California.

 Other cast members include Edna May Oliver, Joan Marsh, Edward Van Sloan, and Peaches Jackson.